aer0ss/aerofs/docs/engineering/requirements/eyja.md

 Suggestion (OSX):
 Search - CMD + f
+Filter Conversations - option + CMD + f
 New Conversation - CMD + n
 Quick Switcher - CMD + k
 Conversation Toggling - CMD + down/up

-### Deletion

-When a user deletes a file in Eyja:

-* file update 'file deleted' in both the file thread and the file conversation
-* file disappears from the group conversation tree

-`Delete Conversation`.
-The conversation is removed from all ascendant conversations and the conversation is archived.
-No notification in ascendant conversation appears.

-### Move

-* someone moves a file you uploaded
-* someone moves a file you edited
-* someone moves a file you commented on
-* someone moves a file in a folder you belong to

-### File Updates in Group Conversations

-File Updates bubble up to the ascendant conversations.
-WIP: what we show in file conversations.

-### Name Conflict

-Name conflict with first and last names.
-Conversation names are unique among the same level.
-File names are unique among the same level.

-### Group Conversation with Two Members

-A group conversation can be started by two members.
-If it has a unique name, it creates a new conversation.
-If it does not, it links back to the direct covnersation.
+<br><br>

-### Roles
+### Admin Role

+In addition to everything a user can do, an admin can:

-* Non-admin: can join public conversations, invite people, create new conversations, delete conversations, same for files.
+	* invite new users
-* Admin: non-admin rights + can invite new users to Eyja, can delete users, can set things for the entire Eyja organization (data retention policy, 2FA).

-### Transitioning AeroFS to Eyja

-* start clean. have people move their aerofs folder, and keep the folder they want back to Eyja.
-* all members need to be owners of the shared folder

-### Banners, Alerts, Push Notifications, Emails
+	* delete users
+	* ?

+<br><br>

+### Mac Desktop Notifications

 When someone is tagged:

 	* OSX: if the user has Eyja open in OSX, a Banner notification is displayed in the notification center.
 The user can respond by hitting a 'Reply' in the Banner to send a message back.
 A sound is heard.
-* Windows: if the user has Eyja open in Windows, a notification appears next to the user tray.
-A sound is heard.
-* Mobile: push notification.
-* If a user has Eyja open on desktop or web, she should not receive a push notification on mobile.
-* If a user has Eyja closed in all devices, she should receive an email with the message.

-### Notification Clearing

-A Notification is cleared when:

-* For tag notification, when the user opens the conversation where the tag happened.
-* For unread notification, when the user opens any of the conversations where the update is displayed.
-In particular, notifications that were triggered by file updates disappear upon clicking.

-### File Manipulation in Desktop

-If a file is dragged to a Shared Folder or a subfolder, the file is synced.

-`Move File`.
-A user can move a file from

-### Private Folders
-There should be a way to sync the files.

-### Naming

-* Camel Case enforcing for group conversations
-* Group conversations names are unique
-* Files in folders are unique
+<br><br>

 ### Selective Sync